 Netgate is offering COVID-19 aid for pfSense software users, learn more.

-The pfSense® package system provides the ability to extend pfSense without adding bloat and potential security vulnerabilities to the base distribution.
+The package system in pfSense® software provides the ability to extend the functionality of the software without adding bloat and potential security vulnerabilities to the base distribution.
 To see the packages available for the current firewall platform being utilized, browse to System > Packages, on the Available Packages tab.

 Some other examples of available packages (which are not Squid related) are: